decidim/decidim/docs/services/etherpad.md

 Pad creation can be enabled by administrators in each `Meetings` component.
 When enabled, the public view of a Meeting renders an iframe which encapsulates the integrated Pad.
 This Pad is automatically created before rendering, so there's nothing the user or the administrators has to do to see the Pad.

-The pad iframe is only accesible for 24 hours before and 72 hours after the meeting.
+The pad iframe is only accessible for 24 hours before and 72 hours after the meeting.
 After the meeting only the read only URL for this pad is shown.